anushaashan/UPI-Fraud-Detection-Awareness-System/README.md

 This file is the front-end built with **Streamlit**:
 - Takes user input (UPI message or link)
 - Calls `check_fraud()` from `fraud_detection.py`
-- Displays the result with color-coded alerts (🚨Red / ⚠️ Yellow / ✅ Green)
+- Displays the result with color-coded alerts (Red / Yellow / Green)
 - Shows a visual risk score progress bar
 - Lists all flagged reasons
 - Provides safety tips and fraud reporting links

 ---

-## 🧪 Sample Test Cases
+## Sample Test Cases

 | Message | Expected Result |
 |---|---|